Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation

 \subsubsection{The Simulation Study Region}

 We describe the study region that we create for the simulation study, in order to provide a context within which the different sampling strategies can be described.
 The study region is based on the Agincourt HDSS site in South Africa \citep{kahn2007research,kahn2012profile}.
 We assume $N$ individuals reside in one of 20 villages and that there are between 1,400 and 14,000 children in each village, $N_i \sim \mbox{Unif}(1400, 14000)$.
 In addition for each village, we assume half the children are boys and half are girls, with 20\% in the age range $0-1$ years and 80\% in the age range $1-5$ years.
 Within each village, we assume that households contain between 1 and 5 children and follow the distribution \begin{itemize} \item $P$(household with 1 child) $= 75/470 = 0.16$ \item $P$(household with 2 children) $= 100/470 = 0.21$ \item $P$(household with 3 children) $= 125/470 = 0.27$ \item $P$(household with 4 children) $= 100/470 = 0.21$ \item $P$(household with 5 children) $= 70/470 = 0.15.$ \end{itemize}

 We sample a single population of $N$ children and then take $S=100$ repeated draws from this population under the four sampling schemes described below.
 Beginning with the denominators $N_{ij}$, we sample the observed deaths $y_{ij}$ using a binomial with probabilities given by (\ref{eq:LRCM}).

 We sample a second population of $N$ children and treat this population as a historical cohort.
 It is from this population that we treat three of these villages as HDSS sites for which we have extensive and complete information.

-We form a Dirichilet tessellation of the village boundaries based on the 20 coordinate pairs that describe the centroids of the villages.
+We form a Voronoi tessellation of the village boundaries based on the 20 coordinate pairs that describe the centroids of the villages.
 This operation forms a set of tiles, each associated with a centroid and is the set of points nearest to that point.
-This is a standard operation in spatial statstics \citep[e.g.][]{denison2001bayesian}.
+This is a standard operation in spatial statistics \citep[e.g.][]{denison2001bayesian}.
 We can then define neighbors (for the spatial model) as those villages whose tiles share an edge.
 Figure \ref{fig:Villages} shows the study region along with village centroids and associated village polygons (as defined by the Voronoi tesselations), along with edges showing the neighborhood structure.